tBaxter/another-rodeo/src/pages/bikes/monark-road-king.md

   Cables were managed by some little [clip on guides](https://amzn.to/3zw5DAN) that were pretty slick.

+  The seat was a bit of a hiccup, as the original post measured 21.78 mm, and nothing is that size.
+Nothing.
+So after looking fruitlessly I decided not to worry about it and just cleaned up the original as best as I could.
+I did have a nice [Charge saddle](https://amzn.to/4dfUqSH) that completed the white/black/red motif.

   Most of the other stuff was left over from other projects.
 Pedals, cables, even the crankset, it was all just laying around, so I went ahead and built it up, at least to establish a baseline.

     {% figure img_path "first_build.jpeg", "Freshly built." %}